arxaqapi/lightsite/README.md

 This website contains a list of usefull links directly related to Computer Science and introduces me.

+### Github pages
+the site has been pushed to github pages
+link:

 *inspired by the [bestmotherfucking.website](https://bestmotherfucking.website)*